 - Tailored workshops to suit secondary school curriculums, delivered in Schools or at our Glenside Campus.

 - Vanguard Program for senior secondary school students who wish to undertake tertiary visual arts education as part of their SACE studies.

 - Professional learning and development opportunities for teachers including workshops, short courses and masterclasses (certificates of attendance can be provided)

 Short Courses for Teens

-Unleash your creative skills with Short Courses designed specifically for teensagers aged 13 – 17.
+Unleash your creative skills with Short Courses designed specifically for teensagers aged 13 – 17 years old.

-We offer a number of dynamic, 6 week Teen Short Courses each term.
+We offer dynamic, 6-week Teen Short Courses each term of the academic year.
 Each course is designed with a different focus and skill level in mind, so that students can choose which course and level best suits them.
 Led by experienced educators who are passionate about sharing their love of art, students are encouraged to explore new techniques in a supportive and inspiring environment.

-Our Teen Short Courses focus on the development of students skills in areas such as:
+Our Teen Short Courses focus on the development of technical skills in areas such as:

 ‘Fantastic choice of activities, with a great mix of new, less common skills and learning upon older, more common skills.
 Teachers were fantastic at providing new information and catering to multiple ranges of skill level.
 10/10, will do again.’